Skip to Content

 23 NYC Desserts Your Sweet Tooth Will Thank You For

 New Yorkers love food.
-With all the walking we do, we can indulge in sweet treats now and again, and when I’m exploring the city with my teeen we definitely do!
-Whether you want ice cream, cake, cookies, tarts or pastries NYC have some of the best desserts in the world, with flavors and recipes from around the globe.
+With all the walking we do, we can indulge in sweet treats now and again, and when I’m exploring the city with my teen we definitely do!
+Whether you want ice cream, cake, cookies, tarts or pastries, NYC has some of the best desserts in the world, with flavors and recipes from around the globe.

 Here are 24 places I think are worth seeking out if you are visiting NYC with kids; some because they’re classic and represent great New York traditions.
 Others are here because they reflect the ever-changing city with fresh flavors and innovative spins on desserts we all know.

 I start in Lower Manhattan, where my family spends a lot of time exploring and eating, and I work my way uptown and then to Brooklyn and Queens.
-At the end I add a few places you can find at several locations around town.
+At the end, I add a few foods you can find at several locations around town.

-Put on your walking shoes and try a few of these great NYC desserts the next time you’re in town with the family.
+Put on your walking shoes and try a few of these unique NYC desserts the next time you’re in town with the family.

 Read more: